konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation-remoteinstall/README.md

 - _Risk_: it's not clear what the upgrade path would look like for users jumping from Crane 1.5 to Crane 1.6, given that all of their previous Config data on the MigrationController CR would need to land in its new home in Crane 1.6.
 We would need to develop a strategy for migrating users Crane config to the new format
   - _Mitigation_: if users upgrade their OCP 4.x clusters to the latest version, we could remotely read the config out of the MigrationController CR and copy it to the new location on the MigCluster spec (or wherever we decide to store config data)

+## Design Details

+### Upgrade / Downgrade Strategy

+We can provide automatic upgrades to this new method of managing remote cluster Cranes deps, however the downgrade process will be manual.

+#### Automatic Upgrade steps (Crane 1.5 to 1.6+):
+1. All config values found in MigrationController.spec on the remote cluster would be copied over to new ConfigMap upon MigCluster reconcile
+2. Remote `MigrationController` instance would be deleted after data is safely in new ConfigMap
+3. Wait for termination of `MigrationController` owned resources on remote cluster
+4. [Remote OCP 4 clusters only] remove subscription to Crane (MTC)
+5. [Remote OCP 3 clusters only] run manual deletion of everything in mig-operator.yaml
+6. Wait for termination of resources
+7. Proceed with MigCluster controller provisioning of replacement Velero, Restic, and mig-log-reader.

+#### Manual Downgrade steps (Crane 1.6+ to 1.5):ig-` ConfigMap
+1. User runs `oc delete -f non-olm/mig-operator.yaml` on remote cluster
+2. User runs `oc create -f non-olm/mig-operator.yaml` on remote cluster
+3. User runs `oc create -f non-olm/operator-3.yaml` on remote cluster
+4. User copies config values out of `migcluster-config-` ConfigMap and drops them into remote cluster MigrationController CR

 ## Alternatives

-The original idea proposed as an enhancement was maintaining a long term support 1.5.z release for OCP 3.x clusters that would serve mostly as a Velero installer.
+The original idea proposed as an enhancement was maintaining a legacy 1.5.z release for OCP 3.x clusters that would serve mostly as a Velero installer.
 Check out the `crd-v1beta1-deprecation` enhancement for more details.